 The above web site has all kinds of shampoo, skin remedies and immune system supplements.
 I have only tried the bar soap for dogs, which works very well.
 I used it on myself (because I have weird lesions on my forehead), and my forehead is clearing up – or at least the lesions seem to be calming down.
 I may try their immune system supplements.

 I found that bathing every 4 days was extremely important.
-This I learned from the Rara Avis Herb site referenced above.
-[I cannot find information on Rara Avis except for a FB page that mentioned it.
-The FB page is San Francisco Raw Feeders – Also I kept his bedding clean, and washed and steamed the floors.
+This I learned from the Rara Avis Herb site referenced above. [which I can’t find anymore] Also I kept his bedding clean, and washed and steamed the floors.
 Application of Young Living cedar and lemon immediately on new spots was very helpful in stopping further hair loss.

 After one month of relief from this challenge, it has returned.
 I suppose I should have continued with the baths and oils, but it was Christmas time and I was very busy.
 So now the mange has returned.
 We are back to bathing.
 I am going to try the immune supplements at the Organix web site.